FastComments/fastcomments-blog/src/content/(4-13-2020) Setting up SSO With FastComments.md

 - userDataJSONBase64: The user's data in JSON format, which is then Base64 encoded.
 - verificationHash: The HMAC-SHA256 hash created from UNIX_TIME + userDataJSONBase64.
 - timestamp: The current unix time. **Must not be in the future, or more than three hours in the past.**
+- loginURL: A URL that the comment widget can show to log the user in.
 - logoutURL: A URL that the comment widget can show to log the user out.
+- loginCallback: When provided instead of the login URL, a function that the comment widget will invoke when clicking the login button.
-- loginURL: A URL that the comment widget can show to log the user in.
+- logoutCallback: When provided instead of the logout URL, a function that the comment widget will invoke when clicking the logout button.

 ##### The User Object